espressif/esp-idf/docs/en/api-reference/peripherals/spi_slave.rst

 Driver Usage
 ------------

-- Initialize an SPI peripheral as a Device by calling the function cpp:func:`spi_slave_initialize`.
+- Initialize an SPI peripheral as a Device by calling the function :cpp:func:`spi_slave_initialize`.
 Make sure to set the correct I/O pins in the struct `bus_config`.
 Set the unused signals to ``-1``.

 .. only:: esp32